-Choose a quiet time to let your cat out for the first time and go outside with them.
+For Cats – Choose a quiet time to let your cat out for the first time and go outside with them.
 Let them explore a little then call them back for food.
 Repeat this process a few times over a few days but let the exploration time be a little longer each time.

-With dogs, keep them on the lead for the first few walks until the new surroundings are familiar and you’re happy the environment is secure enough to let them off, providing it is safe to do so.
+For dogs – Keep them on the lead for the first few walks until the new surroundings are familiar and you’re happy the environment is secure enough to let them off, providing it is safe to do so.
 Practice recall on the lead a few times to be sure they’re concentrating on you.

 Ensure you have plenty of time to dedicate to your cat or dog, don’t be distracted during the process!

 Enclosed spaces – make sure there are enclosed spaces the first time they go out, and cats would prefer plenty of ‘cover’ or hiding places, as they don’t like open spaces.

 If you haven’t moved far it may be tempting for your pet to return to their old home.
 This is likely to be more of a problem with cats as they are free roaming.
 If this happens, it means they haven’t bonded well enough with their new home and you may need to keep them in for a little longer.
 You could also try doing more to create familiar smells as described.
 It may be wise to ask the residents in your old house NOT to feed or engage with the pet if they show up and give them your phone number.
 This means you can go and collect them if necessary.